LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 - $ `yarn create react-app cat-tinder-frontend`
 - $ `cd cat-tinder-frontend`
+- $ `yarn start`
 - Add the remote from your GitHub classroom repository
 - Create a default branch (main)
 - Make an initial commit to the repository
 - Ask your instructors for branch protection
-- $ `yarn start`

 ---

 ### Application Planning

 Planning is a crucial step in creating a successful application.
 First, it is important to have an understanding of a project as a whole.
 Once the overarching goals have been established, tasks must be broken down into individual actions.
-It is not possible to create the entire application at once and jumping between tasks is inefficient and can create code conflicts within the development team.
+It is not possible to create the entire application at once and jumping between tasks is inefficient which can create code conflicts within the development team.
 It is necessary to outline an agreed upon task list that everyone on the team follows.

 ### Cat Tinder Frontend